AIgineerAB/data_warehouse_course/07_extract_load_api_dlt/README.md

 ## Arbetsförmedlingen

-We will be using an API to get ads published in arbetsförmedlingen/platsbanken.
+We will be using jobtech API to get ads published in arbetsförmedlingen/platsbanken.
 Go into [this code examples repository](https://gitlab.com/arbetsformedlingen/job-ads/getting-started-code-examples/code-examples-start-here) to read documentation.